Public Sector · Science Research · Futures and Speculative Design

 What changed

-The speculative design process surfaced something the organisation's usual strategy process did not, that the assumptions researchers held about alternative proteins and AgResearch's role in the sector were more varied, more contested, and more constraining than anyone had made explicit.
+The process surfaced what conventional strategy had not — that assumptions about alternative proteins and AgResearch's role were more varied, more contested, and more constraining than anyone had made explicit.

 Four illustrated future scenarios for 2050 — premiumise, feed the masses, post-food, and new earth — synthesised from workshop participants' ideas and used as strategy development tools across the programme.